MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-health-management.md

 The [Microsoft 365 Admin Center](https://admin.cloud.microsoft/#/homepage) provides the Service Health Dashboard, the Message Center, and an API through which service health and message center data can be accessed.

-## Applying the Maturity Model to Service Change Management
+## Applying the Maturity Model to Service Health Management

 ## Level 100 - Initial